saravanapriyaa21/take_it_right/README.md

 * Incorrect pediatric dosing
 * Unsafe stacking with NSAIDs

-can create real harm.
+can create serious health risks.

-Take It Right provides structured risk analysis using deterministic rules before any AI explanation is generated.
+Take It Right provides structured safety evaluation using deterministic medical logic before any AI explanation is generated.

 ---